-Most approaches to inter-domain traffic engineering can be characterized as selfish (where one provider acts unilaterally to improve its own performance), or as co-operative where the providers are willing to share information and co-operate (exceptions being [31,32]).
+Most approaches to inter-domain traffic engineering can be characterized as selfish (where one provider acts unilaterally to improve its own performance), or as co-operative where the providers are willing to share information and cooperate (exceptions being [31, 32]).
 In GATEway we aim to get the best of both worlds.
 Note, we may still assume that the providers are selfish, but not in quite the same sense meant elsewhere.
 They will seek to maximize their own gains.
 However, in the approach we propose, we change the outcome of problems such as the Prisoner's Dilemma by introducing a type of trust.
 If the prisoners can trust each other, then they can achieve the global optimum.
 Note that both are still acting selfishly, but given the additional information, the correct selfish choice is also the global optimum.

 The model we assume for network operators is sometimes called "semi-honest".
 It assumes that the providers are not malicious, i.e. they will not deliberately aim to cause damage other network operators, without any positive gain for themselves.
 They will not act like a "Dog in the Manger" (Aesop).
 Such participants are sometimes called "honest but curious", because they may seek to find out information, and exploit this information to their own benefit (and possibly to the detriment of other operators).
-This is a fair assumption because the current Internet relies on this characteristic.
-One large operator could cause considerable problems for others were they to act maliciously - it has, for instance, happened by accident on more than one occasion.
+This is a fair assumption because given BGP's current security limitations, the current Internet relies on honest participants.